-Get out of the house during lockdown and go for a bike ride with your kids.
+Head out for a bike ride with your kids.
 We’ve put together a collection of our favourite family cycle routes in Newcastle LGA.
-Current COVID-19 regulations limits us to exercising in our local government area (LGA) or into a neighbouring LGA if it’s within 5km of your house.

 Explore historical and cultural sites, experience nature or enjoy stunning views of harbour and beaches.
 We’ve chosen a variety of family bike rides around Newcastle to suit a variety of ages and family members.

 The distance between beaches isn’t a long one so it makes for a flat easy bike ride with kids.
 Start from Newcastle SLSC, follow the lower path and head around to the Canoe Pool and Newcastle Ocean Baths.
 (If you want more of a challenge, walk on the higher path by the road as it has more of a hill).
 You can stop for a quick splash in the Canoe Pool or continue around the bend towards Nobbys Beach.
 You’ll pass Soldiers Baths, one of the first ocean baths built in Newcastle as well as the red sculpture Grounded commemorating the Pasha Bulka’s grounding in June 2007.

 Head out to Nobbys Breakwall on a bike ride.
 It’s a flat paved path from the Nobbys SLSC to the end of the breakwall.
 Along the way, you’ll see views of Newcastle Harbour, Stockton sand dunes and out to the ocean.
 Keep an eye out for seals as you’ll sometimes spot them on the rocks.